Reading Between the Tokens: Improving Preference Predictions through Mechanistic Forecasting: Discussion and Conclusion

 Our results suggest that a limiting part of existing LLM-based preference prediction methods lies not in the \emph{absence} of relevant information, but in how this information is \emph{elicited}.
 Across models, countries, and persona attributes, we find that latent representations encode systematic signals about political persona preferences that are often distorted or suppressed in surface-level output probabilities.
 By aggregating political party-aligned latent activations, our suggested method of mechanistic forecasting extends preference prediction from a prompting problem to a representation-aware estimation problem.
 This shift has implications beyond the electoral setting studied here, highlighting the gain of leveraging internal model structure when LLMs are used to estimate collective human preferences.

-\textbf{When and why latents can help.} The gains from mechanistic forecasting are not uniform.
+\textbf{When and Why Latents can Help.} The gains from mechanistic forecasting are not uniform.
 We observe the greatest improvements for demographic attributes and in high-entropy settings where output probabilities are diffuse and unstable.
 In contrast, for low-entropy attributes, mechanistic forecasting offers limited additional benefit.
 These patterns suggest that latent signals function as weak but distributed indicators that become informative when surface probabilities collapse or overconcentrate, particularly in instruction-tuned models.
 From a practical perspective, this implies that mechanistic forecasting should be applied selectively and guided by diagnostic indicators such as attribute-level entropy.

-\textbf{Interpreting latent preference signals.} Importantly, our findings do not imply that LLMs ``hold'' preferences or beliefs.
+\textbf{Interpreting Latent Preference Signals.} Importantly, our findings do not imply that LLMs ``hold'' preferences or beliefs.
 Latent activations reflect learned statistical associations between persona attributes and political outcomes encoded during training, rather than normative or causal judgments.
+The selected value vectors nonetheless exert a direct functional influence on party-token generation (cf.~\cref{fig:political-intervention-logit-distribution} in Appendix), and the gains we observe are not explained by access to the external party-position data alone (cf.~\cref{fig:icl_baseline} in Appendix).
 Compared to output probabilities, latent activations retain weak but distributed internal associations that become informative under Monte Carlo aggregation, particularly in high-entropy settings where surface-level probability estimates are more diffuse.
 We therefore view latent and surface-level signals as complementary: output probabilities often capture sharp, alignment-driven predictions, while latent activations can preserve distributed internal evidence that would otherwise be lost at the decoding stage.

-\textbf{Implications for social science applications.} From a social science perspective, mechanistic forecasting should be understood as a complementary tool rather than a substitute for surveys.
+\textbf{Implications for Social Science Applications.} From a social science perspective, mechanistic forecasting should be understood as a complementary tool rather than a substitute for surveys.
 Traditional surveys remain essential for capturing preferences of underrepresented populations or in high-stakes decisions requiring precise measurement.
 However, when used responsibly, mechanistic forecasting offers a novel way to extract population-level signals if practitioners turn to LLMs for predicting human preferences.